 St. Stephen’s Cathedral

 The spire that dominates the skyline in Vienna, St. Stephen’s Cathedral is beautiful chaos.
 Okay, it’s actually a gorgeous church but the ocean of people make it chaotic.
-They have a big section of the interior blocked off to tourists unless you pay to go further.
+They have a big section of the interior blocked off to tourists unless you pay to go further in.
 However, you can still get some great views for free.

 For a less chaotic but way more tiresome adventure, head up the 343 stairs of the tower for some great views of the city (and a chance to catch your breath).
 It’s a tight spiral staircase so be prepared for close quarters!